Policies & Services

 BORROWING PRIVILEGES

-Library borrowing privileges are available to all current students, faculty, and staff at Trinity Christian College.
-When checking out library materials, students, faculty, and staff must present their Trinity Christian College ID or photo ID card.
-Any materials checked out on a user’s ID card are the responsibility of the ID card holder.
+All current students, faculty, and staff at Trinity Christian College have borrowing privileges.
+When checking out library materials, borrowers must present their Trinity ID card.
+All materials checked out on a borrower’s library account are the responsibility of the borrower.

 RENEWALS